What Is Accessibility?

 In order to caption a video, you must own it or contact the owner in order to get permission to caption it.

-The Office of Academic Technologies has partnerships with the following captioning vendors that offer closed captioning, transcription, and subtitling with various turnaround options.
-Please contact us at firstname.lastname@example.org for more information.
+Videos added to Kaltura My Media will be automatically captioned by an algorithm with an accuracy of approximately 70%.
+For high-priority videos, the Office of Academic Technologies has partnerships with the following captioning vendors that offer closed captioning, transcription, and subtitling with various turnaround options.
+Please contact us at email@example.com for more information.

 Automatic Voice-to-Text options

 YouTube can automatically create caption files that you can download and use in Blackboard (see below for information on DIY captioning with YouTube).